WELLOG

 The scintillation gamma tool measures

 the natural gamma radiation emitted by the formations thru which it passes.
-Clay

-formations emit more radiation than clean sandstone or limestone
+Clay and shale formations emit more radiation than clean sandstone or limestone

 formations.
 A specialized crystal material referred to as a Sodium Iodide

-radiation, many pulses are produced by the photo-multiplier tube.
+pulses are produced by the photo-multiplier tube.
 The photomultiplier tube has a certain amount

 of low-level noise.
-A circuit called a discriminator is used to establish a threshold
+A circuit called a discriminator is used to establish a

-the number of counts.
-The resulting output voltage is recorded as a gamma ray counts.
+proportional to the number of counts.
+The resulting output voltage is recorded

-Scintillation detectors are considered the most sensitive type of gamma ray detector.
+sensitive type of gamma ray detector.

 WHAT IS MEASURED?

 All materials are radioactive.
-Some
+Some are

-are more radioactive than others.
-Shales and clays
+more radioactive than others.
+Shales and clays are more radioactive than other

-are more radioactive than other natural occurring materials within the earth
+natural occurring materials within the earth with the exception of known

-or potassium.
-Each of these radioactive materials are
+radioactive materials containing uranium, thorium, or potassium.
+Each of these

-found in other materials in varying amounts.
-Gamma rays have a specific energy
+varying amounts.
+Gamma rays have a specific energy that is measured in

-that is measured in thousands of electron volts (Kev) or millions of electron
+thousands of electron volts (Kev) or millions of electron volts (Mev).

 WHY IS IT USEFUL?